What Is Family Therapy?

 According to the American Association of Marriage and Family Therapy (AAMFT), family therapy is intended to be "brief; solution-focused; specific, with attainable goals; and designed with an end in mind."
 AAMFT notes that after receiving treatment, 90% of clients notice an improvement in their overall physical health and emotional health.
 In cases when a child is the client, parents report their child's behavior improved by 73% after undergoing therapy.

-While 12 is the average amount of sessions, exactly how many sessions a client is in need of depends on the family's concerns.
+While 12 is the average number of sessions, exactly how many sessions a client is in need of depends on the family's concerns.
 However, not all membersof the family need to be present at the therapist's office every time, as who is to be present in each session and what gets discussed varies during the treatment process.

-Research studies indicate that family-focused interventions can be an effective form of treatment for many mental health challenges and behavioral problems, including adolescence substance use.
+Research studies indicate that family-focused interventions can be an effective form of treatment for many mental health challenges and behavioral problems, including adolescent substance use.
 One study looked at structural and strategic family therapy within the context of adolescents experiencing mental health challenges and their families.
-Interviewed before and after undergoing this approach, parents indicate "higher family cohesion" at the conclusion of treatment, and adolescents showed fewer "internalizing and externalizing problems."
+Interviewed before and after undergoing this approach, parents indicated "higher family cohesion" at the conclusion of treatment, and adolescents showed fewer "internalizing and externalizing problems."

 Family therapists